CodeDead/codedead.com/posts/2025/11/15/opal-1.5.1.md

 title: 'Opal 1.5.1 - Release'
 author: 'CodeDead'
 date: '2025-11-15'
-abstract: "Opal v1.5.1 has just been released.
+abstract: 'Opal v1.5.1 has just been released.
 This release includes performance and security improvements to enhance your experience.
-The community has also improved some of the translations."
+The community has also improved some of the translations...'
 categories: 'Java, News, Opal'
 ---